srid/chronicle-rust/README.md

 - DONE Connect to local postgrest and get some info to display on frontend
 - TODO jwt login
-- TODO display info from test table
+- TODO render info from test table
 - TODO postgrest: design schema